kaprizki/icinga2/doc/09-object-types.md

 ## ElasticWriter <a id="objecttype-elasticwriter"></a>

-Writes check result metrics and performance data to en Elasticsearch instance.
+Writes check result metrics and performance data to an Elasticsearch instance.

 Example: